wagerfield/onno/docs/api.md

 The `variant` function maps a prop value to a _style object_ in a `theme` or `defaults` lookup.
 It shares the same function signature as the `style` function by taking an `options` object and returning a `render` function.

-The key difference between `variant` and `style` is that `styleKeys` cannot be passed as an option to the `variant` function.
+The key difference between the `variant` and `style` functions is that `styleKeys` cannot be passed as an option to the `variant` function.
 Internally the `variant` function calls the `style` function with the provided `options` while overriding `styleKeys` to `null`.

 This functionality is useful for providing a place in your `theme` for grouping styles.
+Common use cases for this would be components and styles that are used in combination with one another like background and foreground colors.
 For example:

 ```jsx
 import styled from "styled-components"